dlee533/drive-shared-editor/README.md

 # shared-google-drive
-Generate csv with list of shared files/folders on your google drive
+List/bulk edit the shared status of google drive files/folders using csv

 ## TODO:
 * readme
+* bulk editing: unshare files that are shared

 ##Steps: